 Enhance your life with even more great apps

-This has been our pick of the cream of the crop when it comes to the best Android apps of 2018, but if you didn't quite find what you're looking for, or if you're still hungry for more, check out one the links below:
+This has been our pick of the cream of the crop when it comes to the best Android apps of 2018!
+However, if you didn't quite find what you were looking for, or if you're still hungry for more, check out the links below:

 The latest and greatest

 Updated every month with new recommendations, these are the apps and games that have impressed us lately.
 Get ahead of the curve!